academe/SagePay-Integration/README.md

 ## Example Code

 Using Guzzle 5.3 a Session key can be requested from the test environment as follows.
-This happens on tyhe server before presenting the user with the payment form:
+This happens on the server before presenting the user with the payment form:

 ~~~php
 use GuzzleHttp\Client;